UA-RCL/ua-rcl.github.io/projects/cedr/tutorials/step-by-step/fpga26_tutorial.md

 ```bash
 docker start -ai cedr_tutorial
 ```
-  * Save your changes locally to start a new container with saved changes:
+  * Save your changes locally to start a new image with saved changes:
 ```bash
 docker commit cedr_tutorial <new_image_name>:<new_tag> # Save changes in the current running image to create a new container
 docker run -it --name my_cedr_dev <new_image_name>:<new_tag> /bin/bash # Start a new image with the updated changes